nodejs/node/doc/api/fs.md

   </tr>
   <tr>
     <td><code>F_OK</code></td>
-    <td>Flag indicating that the file is visible to the calling process.</td>
+    <td>Flag indicating that the file is visible to the calling process.
+     This is useful for determining if a file exists, but says nothing about rwx permissions.
+Default if no mode is specified.</td>
   </tr>
   <tr>
     <td><code>R_OK</code></td>